rbw/flask-journey/docs/index.rst

 *This step is only necessary if you plan on using the BlueprintBundle*

 Flask-Journey is managed through a ``Journey`` instance.
-If you're utilizing application factories, then you probably want to go the init_app() route.
+If you're utilizing application factories, then you probably want to go the init_app() route:

 .. code-block:: python